Program

 • Karime Cameron, University of Virginia

-Session 6.2: Dealing with Pain – Chaired by Fadel Zeidan
+ROOM 2: Session 6.2: Dealing with Pain – Chaired by Fadel Zeidan

 S6.2.1: Neurochemical correlates of psilocybin-based therapy for chronic phantom limb pain